 PASS Engagement

-The PASS Late Year Benefit
+The PASS Late Year Benefiz

 The PASS Late Year Benefiz concert series has been held annually since 2003.
 Proceeds benefit charitable children's and youth projects in the Rhine-Main area as well as in developing countries.

 The PASS Late Year Benefiz was born out of a company Christmas party in 2001, where the idea was to make the event more beautiful, more interesting and more sustainable.
 From then on, it became a public benefit concert.
 After beginnings in the city hall Aschaffenburg, one moved further into the Capitol Offenbach and finally, starting from 2005 into the old opera Frankfurt.
-In the past years, the proceeds benefited the following projects:

 • The Ark Frankfurt